 foreach (Type t in types)

-3) Intercept calls to the assembly and hand of to my Trace Comoponent to perform logging, parameter tracking, etc.
+3. Intercept calls to the assembly and hand off to my Trace Comoponent to perform logging, parameter tracking, and so on.

 Intercept interC = new Intercept();